DaveMielke/NBP/b2g/ui/doc/introduction.rst

 within its response area.
 Press Enter once the requested information has been entered.

 The prompt's header and response area are always on the first line.
+The
-Helpful information may be added to the rest of the first line and/or to additional lines.
+|user interface| may add helpful information to the rest of the first line
+and/or to additional lines.

 The response to a prompt is remembered.
 The response area of a prompt is initially empty, but, from then on, it's initialized to the previous response